-Behavioral Health and Recovery Studies examines a variety of issues, including drug and alcohol abuse, mental health disorders, criminal justice systems, unstable housing, and HIV.
-The center primarily focuses on community-based fieldwork and conceptualizes recovery from a broad perspective that includes assessment of professional treatment, peer-based services, neighborhood effects, and social environment influences.
+BHRS examines issues such as, drug and alcohol abuse, mental health disorders, criminal justice systems, unstable housing, and HIV.
+The primary focus is on community-based fieldwork and conceptualizing recovery from a broad perspective including assessment of treatment, peer-based services, neighborhood effects, and social environment influences.

 Evidence Based Sober Living Houses: A Multi-level Analysis

 This ongoing research is looking at Sober Living Houses and how house and neighborhood characteristics impact resident outcomes.
 Evaluation and outcome data for 600 residents across 40 sober living houses in the LA County area will be collected and analyzed.
 Study completion is expected in 2022.

 Randomized Trial of Intensive MI to Improve Drinking Outcomes Among Women

 Previous research has demonstrated that women suffer more adverse consequences from problem drinking than men, including more severe health and social problems.
 Women also progress more quickly from the first time they drink to the development of alcohol-related issues to the need for treatment.
 The primary goal of this study was to test the efficacy of a new intervention for women with alcohol problems, Intensive Motivational Interviewing (IMI).

 Reducing Offenders' HIV Risk: Motivational Interviewing Case Management (MICM) with Drug-Free Housing